d12frosted/elpa-mirror/nongnu/org-auto-tangle-readme.txt

   this case, you can disable it for some buffers by setting the `#+auto_tangle:' option to `nil'.

+  The `#+auto_tangle:' option may also be used to specify variables that should be preserved in the asynchronous tangling process.
+For example, if you have installed a newer version of `org-mode' or additional Babel processors, using

+  ┌────
+  │ #+auto_tangle: vars:load-path
+  └────

+  will be sure that they are available during tangling.
+The `vars' option takes a colon-separated list so multiple variables may be specified

+  ┌────
+  │ #+auto_tangle: vars:calendar-longitude:calendar-latitude:calendar-location-name
+  └────

+  It is also possible to disable auto-tangling by adding the `nil' option to the line without removing any `vars' list.

+  ┌────
+  │ #+auto_tangle: vars:load-path nil
+  └────

 2 Babel Auto Tangle Safelist ════════════════════════════